matevz/game-node/README.md

 ## Components and Architecture Overview

 At a high level, this SDK allows you to develop your agents powered by the GAME architecture in its most full and flexible form.
 The SDK is made up of 3 main components (Agent, Worker, function), each with configurable arguments.
-Our whitepaper expands in greater depth [Virtuals Game Framework Whitepaper](https://whitepaper.virtuals.io/developer-documents/game-framework).
+Our docs expands in greater depth [G.A.M.E Docs](https://docs.game.virtuals.io/game-sdk).

 ![New SDK visual](docs/imgs/new_sdk_visual.png)

-Agent (a.k.a. [high level planner](https://whitepaper.virtuals.io/developer-documents/game-framework/game-overview#high-level-planner-hlp-context))
+Agent (a.k.a. [high level planner](https://docs.game.virtuals.io/game-cloud#high-level-planner-context))
 - Takes in a <b>Goal</b>
   - Drives the agent's behavior through the high-level plan which influences the thinking and creation of tasks that would contribute towards this goal
 - Takes in a <b>Description</b>
   - Combination of what was previously known as World Info + Agent Description
   - This includes a description of the "world" the agent lives in, and the personality and background of the agent

-Worker (a.k.a. [low-level planner](https://whitepaper.virtuals.io/developer-documents/game-framework/game-overview#low-level-planner-llp-context))
+Worker (a.k.a. [low-level planner](https://docs.game.virtuals.io/game-cloud#low-level-planner-context))
 - Takes in a <b>Description</b>
   - Used to control which workers are called by the agent, based on the high-level plan and tasks created to contribute to the goal